kelvinlegacy/mission23_wiki/To-Helll-and-back-in-one-weekend…-and-Albert-Adhoot.md

+If you’re wondering about the title of this article.
+Listen to the “Nature of our Kind” by Vandaveer.

 The best way to give a chronological order of events would be from Micah’s text messages, however, most of his recent exchanges have been deleted.
 Micah never deletes anything other than automated messages.

 ![IMG_0021](https://github.com/mission23/mission23/assets/140252803/a53edde7-2134-417d-8a58-d531c259600a)